Welcome to the Academic Forum!

 This year, Engineers Without Borders UK has collaborated with Engineers Without Borders South Africa and USA to create an international Engineering for People Design Challenge which educates students on the environmental, social and economic impact of their design ideas.
 The design brief is set in Makers Valley, South Africa where senior staff from Engineers Without Borders South Africa, UK and the US met and developed the design brief together with the help of local partners.

 The challenge is embedded within the first year of an undergraduate engineering degree and culminates at the Grand Finals at the end of the academic year.
 In total we have 38 universities partaking, reaching over 7000 students globally.

 Efficiency for Access Design Challenge (2019)

-Launched in September 2019 Efficiency for Access Design Challenge is embedded within the curriculum and is open to students who are in the final year of their Bachelor or Masters degree.
+Launched in September 2019 through a partnership of Engineers Without Borders UK and the Efficiency for Access Coalition, the Efficiency for Access Design Challenge is embedded within the curriculum and is open to students who are in the final year of their Bachelor or during a Masters degree.
 We have collaborated with universities in Bangladesh, Kenya, Uganda and the UK this year to:

 - Raise awareness and inspire student engagement in the off-grid sector.